 “That was probably my favorite experience with KLT — the fact that I got to work on a project from start to finish, seeing all of the processes involved, it was pretty amazing,” she said.
 “I have also participated in tree planting excursions, invasive species removals, trail maintenance, shoreline restoration as well as office and social media work and helped out at outreach events.”

 Patricia says she thinks the KLT is important because it helps to protect valuable land in the Kawarthas but is also bring awareness to the fact that land actually DOES need to be protected so we don’t lose these beautiful landscapes.

-Somehow Patricia also finds time to serve as a director on the Peterborough County Stewardship Council, and volunteers and works for Farms at Work, a local agricultural non-profit organization dedicated to keeping farmland healthy and active and supports local farmers.
+Somehow, Patricia also finds time to serve as a director on the Peterborough County Stewardship Council and she volunteers and works for Farms at Work, a local agricultural non-profit organization dedicated to keeping farmland healthy and active and supporting local farmers.
 She’s also run a 5K the past two winters to support the YMCA Strong Kids Campaign and is planning to do it again this year.

 “Not only is it a great experience to add to a resume, but it’s a great way to network with people and to learn,” she said.
 “The KLT fosters this large community made up of supporters, volunteers and staff all with various experience levels and backgrounds that bring some unique perspectives to the table.”

 She said it’s a great place to develop skills and learn from people who have worked for different environmental/conservation organizations.